Tebbee/In-Class-Behavior-Analyzer-FrontEnd/User Manual/Class Tasks.md

-# Class User Manual - Creating, Editing, Deleting, Viewing Classes
+# Class User Manual
+This manual has information on creating, viewing, editing, & deleting classes

 ### Task 1: Download the application
 #### Step One: